asaunders/privacy-importance-to-you/README.md

 **TERMS OF PARTICIPATION:**

-**By contributing to this project, you certify that:**
+**By contributing to this project, you agree that your contributions are licensed under the Creative Commons Attribution 4.0 International Public License, and you certify that:**

-**(1) You have the right to submit your contribution(s) under the license indicated in this GitHub repository's LICENSE.pdf file (the Creative Commons Attribution 4.0 International Public license).**
+**(1) You have the right to submit your contribution(s) under the Creative Commons Attribution 4.0 International Public license).**

 GOALS OF THIS PROJECT: